Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 1. Quit the typescript session with the `exit` command and copy the file (csm-usb-lived.<date>.txt) to a location on another server for reference later.

-Now the USB stick may be reattached to the CRAY, or if it was made on the CRAY then its server can now reboot into the LiveCD.
+Now the USB device may be reattached to the management node, or if it was made on the management node then it can now reboot into the LiveCD.

 <a name="boot-the-livecd"></a>
 ### 5. Boot the LiveCD

-Some systems will boot the USB stick automatically if no other OS exists (bare-metal).
-Otherwise the administrator may need to use the BIOS Boot Selection menu to choose the USB stick.
+Some systems will boot the USB device automatically if no other OS exists (bare-metal).
+Otherwise the administrator may need to use the BIOS Boot Selection menu to choose the USB device.

 If an administrator is rebooting a node into the LiveCD, vs booting a bare-metal or wiped node, then `efibootmgr` will deterministically set the boot order.
 See the [set boot order](../background/ncn_boot_workflow.md#set-boot-order) page for more information on this topic..

-> UEFI booting must be enabled to find the USB sticks EFI bootloader.
+> UEFI booting must be enabled to find the USB device's EFI bootloader.

 1. Start a typescript on an external system, such as a laptop or Linux system, to record this section of activities done on the console of ncn-m001 via IPMI.